 Marcy Julian is the Western Massachusetts Senior Regional Manager for Learn to Cope.
 Ms. Julian has been an active member of Learn to Cope since 2011, and is a facilitator of the Holyoke group and a past facilitator of the Worcester group.
 Prior to joining Learn to Cope as a regional manager, she was an Assistant District Attorney with the Hampden County District Attorney’s Office for twenty-two years.
 Ms. Julian holds a Bachelor’s degree in History from Ithaca College and a Juris Doctor degree from Western New England University School Law, and is a member of both the Massachusetts and Connecticut bars.
 She is also a member of the Western Massachusetts Community Advisory Board to the Phoenix House and serves on a committee for the Family Recovery Council.
 She has been both a speaker and panelist at many community events addressing addiction and is also certified to train in the administration of Narcan, the opiate overdoes reversal drug.
 Ms. Julian and her husband reside in Wilbraham, MA.
 They are the parents of three adult sons.

-Senior Regional Manager Marcy Julian covers the Chapters of Pittsfield, Holyoke, and Greenfield.
+Marcy covers the chapters of Pittsfield, Holyoke, and Greenfield.

 Kathy Day resides in Gloucester, MA and is the Northeast Regional Manager for Learn to Cope.
 Ms. Day is a seasoned advocate and trained Health Educator with over 13 years of experience working on the North Shore of Massachusetts with individuals and families struggling with substance use, HIV, and Hepatitis C. Ms. Day has served as the Opiate Coordinator for the City of Gloucester Health Department/Healthy Gloucester Collaborative from 2009-2013 on the MassCall2 Opioid Overdose Prevention Program.
 She is a volunteer with the Gloucester group “Community Members Who Care” and coordinates the Annual Gloucester Overdoes Vigil as well as provides education and Narcan training to residents at the Action Inc. Shelter.
 Ms. Day holds a self-designed degree in Health Issues in Education from The University of Massachusetts, Amherst.

-Regional Manager Kathy Day covers the Chapters of Cambridge, Tewksbury, Lowell, Gloucester and Salem.
+Kathy covers the chapters of Cambridge, Tewksbury, Lowell, Gloucester, Ipswich, Haverhill, and Salem.